Cash Basis

 The advantages of the Cash Basis is that records are kept, and profits and tax are calculated, based on the day that payments are made (ie. when the money moved), not the date on the fee invoices and bills.

-Using the date that fees are received, and bills are paid, might seem the most obvious, and it’s usually the easiest method, but it is not the historically accepted method.
+Using the date that fees are received, and bills are paid, might seem the most obvious, and it’s usually the easiest method, but it is not the historically accepted “traditional / accruals” method.

-The Cash Basis is available for Self Employed people but not limited companies, and is subject to strict limitations.
+The Cash Basis is suitable for Self Employed people but not limited companies, and there are limitations.

 Why are there different ways of calculating profit and tax?